karlomikus/rqlite-php/README.md

 use Kami\Rqlite\Rqlite;
 use Kami\Rqlite\Adapters\Curl;

-// 1.
-Create a http adapter and point it to your rqlite server, curl and guzzle are provided
+// Create a http adapter and point it to your rqlite server
+// You can create your own adapter by implementing the Adapter interface
 $curlAdapter = new Curl('http://localhost:4001');

-// 2.
-Create a Rqlite client instance
+// Create a Rqlite client instance and pass the adapter as a constructor argument
 $rqlite = new Rqlite($curlAdapter);

-// 3.
-Run queries
+// Run your SQL queries
+// Supports status(), query() and execute() endpoints
 $result = $rqlite->query([
     'SELECT * FROM foo',
 ]);

-// 4.
-Inspect the result
+// Get the results
-// $result is an instance of either Kami\Rqlite\Result\ExecuteResult or Kami\Rqlite\Result\AssociativeQueryResult var_dump($result);
+// By default the results from query endpoint are fetch as associative arrays var_dump($result);
 ```